 - rapidly deploy large applications without associated large, up-front capital costs

-- optimize these applications easily, running them in environments tuned to the application’s requirements
+- optimise these applications easily, running them in environments tuned to the application’s requirements

-- deploy services near clients to minimize latencies
+- deploy services near clients to minimise latencies

 - scale resources to match customer demand.